Additional questions? Get in touch.

 There are many ways to get involved with the Pride Center!

 - Join a discussion group: Each semester we sponsor peer-facilitated, closed space discussion groups for specific identities within the greater LGBTQ+ community (such a transgender/nonbinary, bisexual/pansexual, queer and trans people of color, etc).
-For more information on our discussion groups, click here.
+Learn more about our discussion groups.

 - Attend our events: We host programming throughout the year, and we would love to see you there!
 Check out our Upcoming Events page for the most up-to-date information.

-- Join our LGBTQ+ peer mentoring program: We are always looking for mentors and mentees for our peer mentoring program.
+- Join our peer mentoring program: We are always looking for mentors and mentees for our peer mentoring program.
 Feeling lost at UTK?
 Looking for guidance from your ~queer elders~?
 Or maybe you’re feeling confident in your own identity and want to help out other students who are struggling?
-Email Ciara Gazaway, she/her/hers (firstname.lastname@example.org) for more information on applying.
+Check out our peer mentoring program!

 - Attend a Safe Zone training: Looking to learn more about gender and sexuality?
 Want to know basic language and terminology about the LGBTQ+ community?
-Check out Safe Zone at UTK.
+Check out Safe Zone at UT.

 Check out our resources page for more information.